Undergraduate Application Requirement

 You should normally be completing (or have completed) an undergraduate programme of musical study at the time of application.

-In order to apply and enrol for the MA and MMus you must have received a good Honours Bachelor degree (normally in Music: Level 6 in the UK’s National Qualification Framework).
+In order to apply and enrol for the PGDip and MMDip you must have received a good Honours Bachelor degree (normally in Music: Level 6 in the UK’s National Qualification Framework).
 Alternatively, an international qualification of an equivalent standard (for example, 1st Cycle in the Bergen Declaration of the Bologna Process) from a university or educational institution of university rank is required.

 The LPMAM will consider candidates whose qualifications are of lower standard if there is evidence of an adequate academic background alongside experience in a relevant field.